-I have left out the egg and used only the Mediterranean Delicacies Danish Feta which is creamy and delicious.
-I use olive oil instead of melted butter to brush down the phyllo and it works just as well.
+I have left out the egg and used only creamy feta, and I’ve used olive oil instead of melted butter to brush down the phyllo and it works just as well.
 You could use melted butter instead.
 I also add lemon zest and juice and find it adds a lovely zing which wakes these up a bit.

-Working with phyllo pastry can be a bit tricky, but its ok if its not perfect, the sheets are very thin and you use multiple layers.
+Working with phyllo pastry can be a bit tricky, but it’s ok if it’s not perfect, the sheets are very thin and you use multiple layers.
 Just work as quickly as you can.

-- 1 pack of Mediterranean Delicacies Phyllo Pastry (you will only use 6 – 9 sheets)
+- 1 pack of Mediterranean Delicacies Phyllo Pastry you will only use 6 – 9 sheets

-- 400 gms spinach (I used baby spinach leaves)
+- 400 gms spinach I used baby spinach leaves

 - 1 onion finely chopped